You are currently viewing Solar turbidity factors – Linke turbidity coefficient

 Linke turbidity coefficient

-There are several turbidity factors, but the most commonly used is Linke’s, which is marked with TL.
-Linke in 1922 defined this factor as the number of clean and dry atmospheres necessary to achieve the same effect on direct radiation as that produced by a clean atmosphere.
-It depends on the optical depth of the clean and dry atmosphere, which depends on the air mass, and the air mass depends on the altitude angle.
-This factor describes the optical depth of the atmosphere due to the scattering process of the sun’s rays.
-Ozone, water vapor, and carbon dioxide are supporting this scattering.
+There are several turbidity factors, but Linke’s, which is marked with TL, is the most commonly used.
+In 1922, Linke defined this factor as the number of clean and dry atmospheres required to produce the same effect on direct radiation as a clean atmosphere.
+This factor is dependent on the optical depth of the clean and dry atmosphere, which is determined by the air mass, which in turn depends on the altitude angle.
+This factor describes the optical depth of the atmosphere due to the sun’s ray scattering process.
+Ozone, water vapor, and carbon dioxide contribute to this scattering.
 Linke’s coefficient ranges from 1 to 10.
-For example, for a clean atmosphere, it is 1 for a clean, cold winter air, 2 for a clean, warm summer day, and 3.
+For instance, Linke’s coefficient is 1 for a clean atmosphere, 2 for a clean, warm summer day, and 3 for humid, warm air.
 For humid, warm air, this coefficient is in the range of 4 to 6.
 In a polluted city atmosphere, it is 8.

 Fog and haze in cities grow the Linke cofficient